ErasmusMC/gridappclient/README.md

-gridappclient
+Grid Application Client
 =============

-Grid Application Client to run applications easily on the BiG Grid infrastructure, the dutch node in the European Grid Infrastructure.
+Program to run applications easily on the [Life Science Grid](https://github.com/bstoker/gridappclient/wiki/Life-Science-Grid).
 Basically this application wraps an SSH client, so users interact with an easy-to-use GUI only.

 Currently the only application integrated is TopHat (version 2.0.8b).
 To add an application a wrapper script, a form and some control code must be implemented.
 See the src/client/apps/tophat package as an example.